abhishek-kumar-code/Redfish_Public/Specification.md

 * *s* is the number of seconds.
 * *S* is the fractional seconds.

 Each field is optional and may contain more than one digit.
-Below are some examples:
+For example:

 * "P3D" specifies a duration of 3 days.
 * "PT6H" specifies a duration of 6 hours.
 * "PT10S" specifies a duration of 10 seconds.
 * "PT0.001S" specifies a duration of 0.001 seconds.
 * "PT1H30M" specifies a duration of 1 hour and 30 minutes.

 ##### Structured properties